Fred Hampton: Raid

 Hampton's body was dragged into the bedroom doorway and left in a pool of blood.
 The officers directed their gunfire at the remaining Panthers who had been sleeping in the north bedroom.
 This included Ronald "Doc" Satchel (18), Blair Anderson (18), Verlina Brewer (17), and Brenda Harris (19).
 Brewer, Satchel, Anderson, and Harris were seriously wounded, then beaten and dragged into the street.
 They were arrested on charges of aggravated assault and attempted murder of the officers.
 They were each held on $100,000 bail.

 In the early 1990s, Jose "Cha Cha" Jimenez, founder of the Young Lords, a Puerto Rican separatist street gang, who had developed close ties to Hampton and the Chicago Black Panther Party during the late 1960s, interviewed Johnson about the raid.
-She said:

-I believe Fred Hampton was drugged.
+She said:I believe Fred Hampton was drugged.
 The reason why is because when he woke up when the person [Truelock] said, "Chairman, chairman," he was shaking Fred's arm, you know, Fred's arm was folded across the head of the bed.
 And Fred—he just raised his head up real slow.
 It was like watching a slow motion.
 He raised.
 His eyes were open.
 He raised his head up real slow, you know, with his eyes toward the entranceway, toward the bedroom and laid his head back down.
-That was the only movement he made [...]

-The seven Panthers who survived the raid were indicted by a grand jury on charges of attempted murder, armed violence, and other weapons charges.
+That was the only movement he made [...]The seven Panthers who survived the raid were indicted by a grand jury on charges of attempted murder, armed violence, and other weapons charges.
 These charges were subsequently dropped.
 During the trial, the Chicago Police Department claimed that the Panthers were the first to fire shots, but a later investigation found that the Chicago police fired between 90 and 99 shots, while the only Panthers shot was from Clark's dropped shotgun.

 After the raid, the apartment was left unguarded.
 The Panthers sent some members to investigate, accompanied by videographer Mike Gray and stills photographer Norris McNamara to document the scene.
 The footage was later released as part of the 1971 documentary The Murder of Fred Hampton.
 After a break-in at an FBI office in Pennsylvania, the existence of COINTELPRO, an illegal counter-intelligence program, was revealed and reported.
 With this program revealed, many activists and others began to suspect that the police raid and Hampton's killing were conducted under this program.
 One of the documents released after the break-in was a floor plan of Hampton's apartment.
-Another document outlined a deal that the FBI brokered with US deputy attorney general Richard Kleindienst to conceal the FBI's role in Hampton's death and the existence of COINTELPRO.
+Another document outlined a deal that the FBI brokered with U.S. deputy attorney general Richard Kleindienst to conceal the FBI's role in Hampton's death and the existence of COINTELPRO.